Amjad Khan (actor): Early career (1951-1975)

-Sholay (1975) and others
+Success with Sholay and subsequent works (1975-1992)

-In 1975, Khan was offered the role of dacoit Gabbar Singh for the film Sholay by one of its writers, Salim Khan.
+In 1975, Khan received his first major breakthrough role as dacoit Gabbar Singh in the film Sholay.
+He was first offered the role by one of its writers, Salim Khan.
 In preparation for the role, he read Abhishapth Chambal, a book on Chambal dacoits written by Taroon Kumar Bhaduri (actress Jaya Bhaduri's father).
-Sholay went on to become a blockbuster and one of his most acclaimed and well known roles.
+Sholay went on to become an all-time blockbuster and his portrayal of Gabbar Singh received critical acclaim.
+The character remained his most popular and became a cultural icon in Hindi cinema.
+Khan later appeared as the character in a television advertisement which promoted biscuits for children.

-After the success of Sholay, Khan continued to play negative roles in many subsequent Hindi films in the 1970s, 1980s and early 1990s – superseding, in terms of popularity and demand, the earlier Indian actor, Ajit.
+After the success of Sholay, Khan continued to play negative and supporting character roles in many subsequent Hindi films in the 1970s, 1980s and early 1990s – superseding, in terms of popularity and demand, the earlier Indian actor, Ajit.
 He often acted as villain opposite Amitabh Bachchan as the hero.
 His role in Inkaar was also presented in terrifying manner.
-He made his presence felt in Des Pardes, Nastik, Satte Pe Satta, Chambal Ki Kasam, Ganga Ki Saugandh, Hum Kisise Kum Nahin and Naseeb.
+He made his presence felt in films such as Des Pardes, Muqaddar Ka Sikandar, Nastik, Satte Pe Satta, Chambal Ki Kasam, Ganga Ki Saugandh, Hum Kisise Kum Nahin and Naseeb.

 Khan was also acclaimed for playing many unconventional roles.
 In the critically acclaimed film Shatranj Ke Khiladi (1977) (based on the novel of the same title), by Munshi Premchand and directed by Satyajit Ray, Khan played the helpless and deluded monarch Wajid Ali Shah, whose kingdom, Avadh, is being targeted by British colonialists from the British East India Company.
 It is the only movie in which he dubbed a song.
+He also appeared in the Gujarati film Vir Mangdavalo (1976) directed by legendary director Ramanand Sagar alongside notable actor Arvind Trivedi.
 In 1979, he portrayed Emperor Akbar in the film Meera.
 He played many positive roles such as in Yaarana (1981) and Laawaris (1981) as Amitabh's friend and father respectively, Rocky (1981) and Commander (1981).
 In the art film Utsav (1984), he portrayed Vatsayana, the author of the Kama Sutra.
-In 1988, he appeared in the Merchant Ivory English language film The Perfect Murder as an underworld don.
-He excelled at playing comical characters in films such as Qurbani (1980), Love Story and Chameli Ki Shaadi (1986).
-In 1991, he reprised his role as Gabbar Singh in Ramgarh Ke Sholay, a parody of the legendary film which included look-alikes of Dev Anand and Amitabh Bachchan.
+In 1988, he appeared in the Merchant Ivory English film The Perfect Murder as an underworld don.
+He excelled at playing comical characters in films such as Qurbani (1980), Love Story (1981) and Chameli Ki Shaadi (1986).
+In 1986, he appeared in the Tamil film Vikram with Kamal Hassan.

+In 1991, he reprised his role as Gabbar Singh in Ramgarh Ke Sholay, a parody of the legendary film which also included look-alikes of Dev Anand and Amitabh Bachchan.

+He continued working until his death in July 1992 and several of his completed films were released posthumously such as Rudaali (1993), Do Fantoosh (1994) and Aatank (1996).